zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 Well, as Habryka [doesn't hesitate to remind us, he holds the database keys](https://www.lesswrong.com/posts/adk5xv5Q4hjvpEhhh/meta-new-moderation-tools-and-moderation-guidelines?commentId=DcqqZJHaibzsnkhkd).
 If what I have said in this post aren't things that people are allowed to believe and remain a _Less Wrong_ user in good standing, then he has the power to ban me.

 I don't think it would be a good look for him, though?
 Achmiz had some features (a low-interpretive labor style, [not as many top-level posts](https://www.lesswrong.com/posts/bsKHthyhB7DNBxERQ/critic-contributions-are-logically-irrelevant)) that made him easy for the bullshitters to martyr without third parties noticing what was really happening.
-I don't think Habryka can afford to try that again without taking a hit in user loyalty or fundraising, especially now I've explained it.
+I don't think the moderators can afford to try that again without taking a serious hit in user loyalty or fundraising, especially now I've explained it.

+# Coda

 So to the people who care about whether what they say is true, I advise courage.
 Speak the truth, even if your voice trembles.
 Call out bullshit when you see it, on this website as much as anywhere else.
 If a website administrator or hotel manager proclaims themselves an expert on human rationality by virtue of being a website administrator or a hotel manager and tries to intimidate you into silence, they're probably bluffing.
 You don't have to kiss the ring.